Building a Future Where Forests and People Thrive

 Innovative approaches to advance forest management and rural development

-Our sustainable development models for the Bentarum landscape focus on two key areas:
+Our sustainable development models for the Bentarum landscape focus on four key areas:

 Advance Hutan Adat (Customary Forest) to increase indigenous land rights